tryggth/CDT/README.md

 * HL - Horava-Lifshitz code (LISP)
 * runlisp.sh - A shell script to run Lisp jobs on Sun Grid Engine using 'qsub runlisp.sh'

-2p1 and 3p1 code by Rajesh Kommu
+2p1 and 3p1 code by @rajesh-kommu
 HL (Horava-Lifshitz) code by Christian Anderson 2p1-fixed-boundaries by Jonah Miller